adamrenklint/asimov.js/README.md

 };

 // The "start" method should bootstrap your app
-// by calling the plugin hook and starting asimov.js module.exports.start = function bootstrap () {
+// by adding the plugin hook and starting asimov.js module.exports.start = function bootstrap () {
   asimov
     .use(module.exports)